apache/flink-web/contributing/code-style-and-quality-components.md

 Don’t introduce physical plan changes in minor releases!

 * Backwards compatibility for state in streaming SQL relies on the fact that the physical execution plan remains stable.
 Otherwise the generated Operator Names/IDs change and state cannot be matched and restored.
-* Every bug fix that leads to changes in the optimized physical plan of a streaming pipeline hences breaks compatibility.
+* Every bug fix that leads to changes in the optimized physical plan of a streaming pipeline hence breaks compatibility.
 * As a consequence, changes of the kind that lead to different optimizer plans can only be merged in major releases for now.